NOISE AND DUST POLLUTION

 Despite the health risks cited by Toronto Public Health, Toronto’s Noise Bylaw allows unlimited, unsafe noise levels for construction and mechanized gardening equipment in residential neighbourhoods (refer to the Noise Bylaw for details).

-- Is it right that shift workers have their sleep interrupted by construction noise?
+• Shift workers have their sleep interrupted by construction noise?

-- Is it right that your backyard BBQ is disturbed by noise from gardeners blowing leaves off lawns?
+• While you are at home or walking in your neighbourhood, you are disturbed by noise from gardeners blowing leaves off lawns?

 ABATEMENT MEASURES